-We believe that homework should be meaningful and child-driven.
+We believe that homework should be meaningful and learner-driven.
 Our facilitators typically do not send homework packets or “drill” worksheets.
 Unfinished classwork, research, or other preparation for projects are typically done at home.
 CSA values your family’s time at home, which is why most learning is done at school.
 Many children are inspired to do follow-up research and exploration on their own because they are deeply involved in the projects they are doing.

 This public charter school is open to all residents of Colorado.
 You do NOT need to be in the Cherry Creek School District.